How to Create a China Visa Itinerary without Flight or Hotel Reservations?

 Can travelers apply for a China visa without flight tickets or hotel reservations?
 People consistently ask me if they really need to have a China visa itinerary that includes round-trip tickets and hotels booked before applying for the visa.
 It seems ridiculous, but there are times when it’s required.
 Here’s what you need to know – and how to get around this odd Chinese policy.

-Here’s the bottom line: Unless you have an invitation letter from a tourist group, company, educational institution, or person within China, you need to fulfill the Chinese regulation that requires showing a return flight ticket and confirmed hotel reservation for your China visa application.
+Here’s the bottom line: Unless you have an invitation letter for a China visa from a tourist group, company, educational institution, or person within China, you need to fulfill the Chinese regulation that requires showing a return flight ticket and confirmed hotel reservation for your China visa application.

 While this sounds like it can complicate your travel itinerary, you do not need to let this requirement ruin your travel plans.